50773sa/battleship-server/README.md

 # BattleShip game
-##The game is still under construction... deadline is 2/6-2022

 This is the Readme-file for the server repository.
 The repository for the client is located [here](https://github.com/marialovgren/battleship-client)

-(link to game)

 ### Languages and Frameworks used:
 - Node.js